Radiative Emission of Polaritons Controlled by Light-Induced Geometric Phase

 CIs can also emerge when the molecule is exposed to classical laser light \cite{Sindelka2011} or to the quantized radiation field of an optical or plasmonic nanocavity.\cite{Szidarovszky20186215,Csehi2019a} These CIs are termed light-induced conical intersections (LICIs).
-In case of quantized light, the confined photonic mode of the cavity can resonantly couple the electronic states of the molecule, which gives rise to polaritonic states carrying both photonic and excitonic characters.
-Similarly to natural CIs, LICIs can also be harnessed to modify and control different topological, spectroscopic and dynamical properties of molecules. \cite{Halasz2015348,Kowalewski20162050,Feist2018205,Szidarovszky20186215,Fregoni2018,Ribeiro2018242,Csehi2019,Csehi2019a,Ulusoy20198832,Fabri2020234302,Felicetti20208810,Gu20201290,Gu2020a,D1CP00943E,Fabri2021a,Cederbaum2021a,Szidarovszky2021,Badanko2022}
+In case of quantized light, the confined photonic mode of the cavity can couple the electronic states of the molecule, which gives rise to polaritonic states carrying both photonic and excitonic characters.
+Similarly to natural CIs, LICIs can also be harnessed to modify and control different topological, spectroscopic and dynamical properties of molecules. \cite{Halasz2015348,Kowalewski20162050,Feist2018205,Szidarovszky20186215,Fregoni2018,Ribeiro2018242,Csehi2019,Csehi2019a,Ulusoy20198832,Fabri2020234302,Felicetti20208810,Gu20201290,Gu2020a,D1CP00943E,Fabri2021a,Cederbaum2021a,Szidarovszky2021,Badanko2022} In sharp contrast to natural CIs, the position of the LICI and the strength of the light-induced nonadiabatic coupling can be controlled by tuning the parameters of the classical or quantized light field.\cite{Sindelka2011,Halasz2015348} The extremely small mode volumes of plasmonic cavities provide huge coupling strengths (in the $1-100 ~ \textrm{meV}$ range) to single molecules.\cite{18HuSiSu,22TaCuSu} Strong coupling between one or few molecules and photons can only be realized in such cavities.\cite{Chikkaraddy2016127} Nevertheless, plasmonic nanocavities are very bad objects as they have low quality factors and high loss rate.

-We have recently shown for a realistic quantum-dynamical model of a four-atomic molecule (H$_{2}$CO, formaldehyde) that the time-resolved ultrafast radiative emission \cite{Silva2020} of the cavity enables to follow nonadiabatic population transfer between polaritonic surfaces, which can be seen as an unambiguous (and in principle experimentally accessible) dynamical fingerprint of the LICI.\cite{Fbri2022} Here, we investigate the LICI-affected ultrafast radiative emission from the lower polaritonic state and demonstrate the role of the geometric phase (GP) associated with the LICI.
-From now on, the nomenclature developed for the description of natural nonadiabatic phenomena will be followed.\cite{Ryabinkin2013,Ryabinkin20171785,Henshaw_2017,Izmaylov20165278,Kendrick19972431}
+Inspired by polaritonic molecular clocks,\cite{Silva2020} we have shown for the four-atomic H$_{2}$CO (formaldehyde) molecule that the time-resolved ultrafast radiative emission of the cavity enables one to follow nonadiabatic population transfer between polaritonic surfaces.\cite{Fbri2022} This effect can be seen as an unambiguous (and in principle experimentally accessible) dynamical fingerprint of the LICI.\cite{Fbri2022} Here, we investigate the LICI-affected ultrafast radiative emission from the lower polaritonic state and demonstrate the role of the geometric phase\cite{Ryabinkin2013,Ryabinkin20171785,Henshaw_2017,Izmaylov20165278,Kendrick19972431} (GP) associated with the LICI.